 Member, Phi Beta Kappa

-Hardware: Macs & PCs; iOS; DV and HDV video cameras (Sony, Canon, Panasonic, JVC; 30, 25, and 24 fps); SLR and (H)DSLR cameras (mostly Canon); photo and cine lenses; tape and card-based systems; minidisc, DAT and Zoom audio recorders; surround sound systems; Epson inkjet printers, large and small-scale; various mixers, amps, decks, drives, projectors, and scanners
+Hardware: Macs & PCs; iOS; DV and HDV video cameras (Sony, Canon, Panasonic, JVC; 30, 25, and 24 fps); (H)DSLR cameras (Canon, Panasonic); photo and cine lenses; tape and card-based systems; DAT and Zoom audio recorders; Blackmagic Cintel telecine system; surround sound systems; Epson inkjet printers, large and small-scale; various mixers, amps, decks, drives, projectors, and scanners

 Copy editing & proofreading experience including catalogue editing, fact checking (Village Voice 1999-2000), and work in the public policy sector (Overseas Development Institute, 2005-06, and Institute for State Effectiveness, 2007-08).